-We asked leaders across Tampa Bay on social media to answer the same question we did: What’s the best advice your dad ever gave you about life and leadership?
+We asked nonprofit leaders on social media to answer the same question we did: What’s the best advice your dad ever gave you about life and leadership?
 Here’s what you shared with us on Facebook and LinkedIn.

 Want to be the first to hear about new nonprofit trainings, classes and events at NLC?
 Sign up to receive our weekly NLC e-newsletter, chock-full of the latest resources, tips and tools to help you thrive personally and professionally.